aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/inferentia2.rst

     * 1 TB/sec of DMA bandwidth, with inline memory compression/decompression.

 -  NeuronLink:
-    * NeuronLink-v2 for device-to-device interconnect, capable of 384 GB/sec per device.
-Enables high performance collective compute for co-optimization of latency and throughput.
+    * NeuronLink-v2 for device-to-device interconnect enables high performance collective compute for co-optimization of latency and throughput.

 -  Programmability:
     * Inferentia2 supports dynamic shapes and control flow, via ISA extensions of NeuronCore-v2 and custom-operators via the deeply embedded GPSIMD engines.